coveo/source.coveo.com/_posts/2019-05-29-google-tag-manager-templates.md

 ![Coveo - Add API Key]({{ site.baseurl }}/images/googletagmanager-template/cloud-api-key-privilege.png)

-Set the script version to the latest release version of the [coveo.analytics release](https://github.com/coveo/coveo.analytics.js/releases) (at least 1.0).
+Set the script version to the latest release version of the [coveo.analytics.js release](https://github.com/coveo/coveo.analytics.js/releases) (at least 1.0).

 Add a new trigger to this tag, preferably on `Page View` so that the script is loaded in all of your site pages.